tanayshah1/studentcsa/_posts/tri2Review/2025-03-02-frqcorrections.md

 ```

 # 2015 Takeaways:
-The 2015 AP CSA FRQ emphasized core object-oriented programming concepts, including interfaces, encapsulation, list manipulation, and efficient data storage.
-The first question, Diverse Array, required iterating through 2D arrays, using helper methods to check for unique row sums.
-The second question, HiddenWord, focused on string processing, where characters were evaluated based on exact matches, partial matches, or absence in the hidden word.
-This required looping through characters and using conditionals to construct a formatted hint efficiently.
-Both questions reinforced methodical iteration and condition handling, two essential skills for writing structured programs.
-The third and fourth FRQs tested data abstraction and polymorphism.
-The SparseArray problem required understanding efficient storage of nonzero elements, utilizing a list of objects instead of a full 2D array.
-The removeColumn method introduced safe list modification using iterators and index shifting.
-Meanwhile, NumberGroup & MultipleGroups focused on interfaces and polymorphism, showcasing how an interface can unify different implementations while ensuring flexibility.
-The use of lists in MultipleGroups to manage various ranges highlighted the power of dynamic collections in Java.
-These FRQs reinforced the importance of modular design, encapsulation, and efficient data manipulation, all of which are critical for success in the AP exam and real-world programming. :rocket:
+  - Emphasized core object-oriented programming concepts such as interfaces, encapsulation, list manipulation, and efficient data storage.

+- **First Question (Diverse Array)**:
+  - Involved iterating through 2D arrays and using helper methods to check for unique row sums.

+- **Second Question (HiddenWord)**:
+  - Focused on string processing, evaluating characters based on exact matches, partial matches, or absence in the hidden word.
+  - Required looping through characters and using conditionals to construct a formatted hint efficiently.

+- **Skills Reinforced**:
+  - Methodical iteration and condition handling, critical skills for writing structured programs.

+- **Third and Fourth FRQs**:
+  - **SparseArray**: Focused on efficient storage of nonzero elements, utilizing a list of objects instead of a full 2D array.
+  - **removeColumn**: Introduced safe list modification using iterators and index shifting.
+  - **NumberGroup & MultipleGroups**: Tested interfaces and polymorphism, showcasing how an interface can unify different implementations while ensuring flexibility.
+  - Used lists in MultipleGroups to manage various ranges, highlighting dynamic collections in Java.

+- **Key Takeaways**:
+  - Reinforced the importance of modular design, encapsulation, and efficient data manipulation.
+  - These concepts are critical for success in the AP exam and real-world programming. :rocket: